theroshanron/Agile-SD/JIRA/JIRA Level 2.md

 - Write negative test cases as well and map it to the requirements
 - Backward and forward compatibility tracking can be done to find out the relevant cases.
 - This is outgoing in the agile environment and tested at the end of sprint.
+- Forward traceability is mapping of requirements to the test cases and backward traceability is mapping of test cases to the requirements.

 ### Test execution and Closure activities
 - Execute all the test cases that have been prepared for the functionalities